 So here’s how to prep your hair for braid styles;

-NB: The first thing you need to do is to give you hair some time (at least two weeks) to gain strength naturally, then try these strategies.
+NB: The first thing you need to do is give your hair some time (at least two weeks) to gain strength and then try these strategies naturally.

 Tips To Maintain Your Braids The Right Way

 - Try to redo braids near your hairline when they get loose to avoid unnecessary tension and extra weight.

 - Keep your hair moist 2-3 times a week with a leave-in conditioner.

 - Braids are long-term protective hairstyles but don’t keep them on for too long.

 - Ensure you protect your hair at night; this will help your style in a lot of ways.

 - Avoid hair products that contain Alcohol and petroleum (grease)

 - Avoid hair products that can add weight to your hair.

 - Trim off the hair that refuses to stay at bay, but be mindful not to cut out your natural hair.